-After identifying classes of suppliers that presented elevated risks, Clough Reporting Entities implemented various measures to further mitigate modern slavery risks in its supply chains and operations, including those set out at paragraph 4 of this Statement.
+Since the last reporting period, Clough Reporting Entities applied measures to mitigate modern slavery risks in its supply chains and operations, including those set out at paragraph 4 of this Statement.
 Clough Reporting Entities are continuing to assess supply chain risks and improve transparency across its direct and extended supply chains.